|

 Investigation; it chronicles and examines exactly what

 I did in each episode.
-I could go on and on about my
+I also have an audio commentary on the DVD.
+Now

 Get Real -

 lasted a year… and it was horrible.
-I worked on it as an extra in two
+I worked as an extra in two

 I think the top of my head might have made a

-the top of my head is in "Prey."
+the top of my head made it into "Prey."
 There was some stuff that

 happened on the set while I was working on "Prey" caused me